jmilkiewicz/PadelEventsBerlin/about.markdown

 - Charity Events: If you're organizing a padel event for a good cause, we'd love to support and spread the word.

-*PadelBerlinEvents* is NOT:
+*PadelEventsBerlin* is NOT:

 - a place to announce matches or weekly training sessions that occur in individual padel clubs,
 - limited to events hosted by a specific club; it covers all padel events happening in Berlin, regardless of the club's affiliation.
 - exclusively focused on organizing matches or individual club activities; it aims to celebrate and promote the broader padel experience in the city.

-I would love *PadelBerlinEvents* to serve as your go-to source for all things padel in Berlin.
+I would love *PadelEventsBerlin* to serve as your go-to source for all things padel in Berlin.
 Forget the hassle of searching multiple places - here, you'll find a one-stop-shop for the latest updates, schedules, and exciting opportunities to embrace the padel spirit.